So humour in business copy is a no-go, yeah?

 (That’s a rhetorical question.)

 Have the past, god knows how many years of advertising gone unnoticed by this guy?

 And his reasoning for such an absolute statement?

 It might offend someone.

 Well, what a great place to start any marketing strategy.
-Focus on the one person that might not like it.
+Focus on the one person who might not like it.

-I have no idea why he cares more about the people that will complain rather than the people that will enjoy the laughs.
+I have no idea why he cares more about the people who will complain rather than the people who will enjoy the laughs.